Yuvraj-Catalyst/CodSoft/README.md

 # CodSoft
 #CodSoft Intern

-Taskno.1(GuessNumberGame):In this we have to guess the number
+Taskno.1(GuessNumberGame):In this task we have to guess the number in a given range.

-Taskno.2(StudentGradeCalculation):In this we have to calculate the grade
+Taskno.2(StudentGradeCalculation):In this we have to calculate the grade of a student by taking marks as input.

 Taskno.3(Atm Inteface):This is project3 of Codsoft Java Intern